 About

-Brooklyn-born, New Jersey-raised, educated in Florida and Los Angeles.
-I'm now retired and living in Northern California with my wonderful wife and artist, Sandra, and our Portuguese Water Dog, Soda.
-Our son is out on his own and lives in the LA area.
-When we're not traveling, I enjoy trying to stay fit as I age with a combination of tennis and kettlebell workouts.
+Brooklyn-born, New Jersey-raised, and educated in Florida and Los Angeles, I'm now retired and living in Northern California with my wonderful wife and artist, Sandra, and our Portuguese Water Dog, Soda.
+Our son is out on his own and lives in Los Angeles.

-I've had the privilege of working in the technology industry from the late 70s through early 2000.
-I was fortunate to work on a lot of interesting projects, both on the technical side of things as well as the business side.
+I've had the privilege of working in the technology industry, beginning in the late 70s.
+I was fortunate to work on a lot of interesting projects with some really great people.

 For a career view, it's probably best to look at my LinkedIn profile.